kazurayam/junit4ks/README.md

 This is a simple [Katalon Studio](https://www.katalon.com/) project for demonstration purpose.
 You can check this out onto your PC and execute with your Katalon Studio.
 This demo was developed using Katalong Studio version 5.4.2

-This demo will show you: *you can run unit-tests with JUnit4 in Katalon Studio*.
+This demo will show you *how to run unit-tests with JUnit4 in Katalon Studio*.

 Are you delighted to here it?
 Then go on reading this.
 If you don't know what JUnit is, quit reading this.
 It's a waste of time for non programmers.

 ## Background

 I am going to develop a custom Keyword in a Katalon Studio project.
 See [a post in the Katalon forum](https://forum.katalon.com/discussion/comment/19738) for the background story.
 My custom keyword is expected to be fairly large, complicated, and therefore bug-prone.
-So I want to execute thorough unit-testing on my Groovy classes and methods with [JUnit4](https://junit.org/junit4/) in Katalon Studio.
+I want to execute thorough unit-testing on my Groovy classes and methods with [JUnit4](https://junit.org/junit4/) in Katalon Studio.

-I was aware that the Katalon Studio's distribution zip file contains `plugins/org.junit_4.12.0.jar`.
+I was aware that the Katalon Studio's distributed zip file contains `plugins/org.junit_4.12.0.jar`.
 I tried a test case of single line:
 ```
 import org.junit.runner.JUnitCore
 ```
 This worked!
-I mean, import succeeded, no error emitted.
+The import statement succeeded.
+No error was emitted.
 I realized that the JUnit classes are available in the Katalon Studio's Java VM.

-OK, all I need to is to find out where to locate test classes, how to activate the runner, and how to report the result.
+OK, all I need to know is where to locate test classes, how to activate the runner, and how to report the result.
 I have done an experiment.
 I believe I have got a success.

 ## How to run the demo